joerdav/talks/dont-forget-about-memory/slides.md

 <!--
 - recent hobby/obsession
 - hyper optimization
-- start with a story
+- let me tell you how it began
 -->

 ---